 - Release the reset button.
 The LabQuest should boot normally.

-- If the blue power light does not go off at all, see LabQuest will not reset when I depress the reset button.
+- If the blue power light does not go off at all, see My original LabQuest will not reset when I depress the reset button.

 - If the blue power light goes off, but the unit does not reset, remove the battery, wait at least one minute, then replace the battery.
-See How do I remove or replace a LabQuest battery?
+See How do I remove or replace an original LabQuest battery?